SaketR3/Express-PostgreSQL-Prisma-Starter/README.md

-A minimal boilerplate/starter code project to build Express-PostgreSQL-Supabase-Prisma projects with!
+Starter code to build Express-PostgreSQL-Prisma projects with!
+This project uses Supabase for the database

 <br/>